-If a student wishes to pursue a degree, the student must contact the Campus Registrar's office and indicate a desire to be changed to a degree seeking status.
+If a student wishes to pursue a degree, the student must contact the Campus Student Records and Admissions office and indicate a desire to be changed to a degree seeking status.

 The student would then be required to furnish the College the affidavit certifying high school completion and an official transcript from each college previously attended.